 Note: You can also have a PX powerstrip that is connected to your IP network, but not connected to any other Raritan device.
-See Managed PowerStrips (on page 98) for details on configuring power control for these powerstrips.
+See Managed Powerstrips (on page 94) for details on configuring power control for these powerstrips.

-To configure managed powerstrips in CC-SG:

-- 1. Complete all physical connections between the device, the powerstrip, and the nodes that are powered by the powerstrip. - 2.
-Add the managing device to CC-SG.
+- To configure managed powerstrips in CC-SG: - 1.
+Complete all physical connections between the device, the powerstrip, and the nodes that are powered by the powerstrip. - Add the managing device to CC-SG.
 The procedure varies for different Raritan devices.
-See the section that corresponds to the device the powerstrip is connected to: - Configuring PowerStrips Connected to KX3, KX2, KX2-101, and KSX2 [see "Configuring PowerStrips Connected to KX3, KX2, KX2-101-V2, and KSX2" on page 101] - Configuring PowerStrips Connected to SX 3.0 - Configuring PowerStrips Connected to SX 3.1. - 3.
+See the section that corresponds to the device the powerstrip is connected to: - Configuring PowerStrips Connected to KX3, KX2, KX2-101-V2, KSX2, and SX2 (on page 95) - Configuring PowerStrips Connected to SX 3.0 - Configuring PowerStrips Connected to SX 3.1. - 3.
 Configure outlets.
-See Configuring Outlets on a PowerStrip (on page 102). - 4.
-Associate each outlet with the node that it powers.
-See Interfaces for Managed Powerstrip Connections (see "Interfaces for Power Control using Managed Powerstrips and PDUs" on page 143).
+See Configuring Outlets on a Powerstrip (on page 96). - Associate each outlet with the node that it powers.
+See Interfaces for Power Control using Managed Powerstrips and PDUs (on page 133).

-Configuring PowerStrips Connected to KX3, KX2, KX2-101-V2, and KSX2
+Configuring PowerStrips Connected to KX3, KX2, KX2-101-V2, KSX2, and SX2

-CC-SG automatically detects PowerStrips connected to KX3, KX2, KX2-101-V2, and KSX2 devices.
+CC-SG automatically detects PowerStrips connected to KX3, KX2, KX2-101-V2, KSX2, and SX2 devices.
 You can perform the following tasks in CC-SG to configure and manage PowerStrips connected to these devices.